 Each year the department sponsors a series of musicology and composition colloquia.
 As noted earlier in this handbook, attendance is required at all relevant colloquia.
-We will do our best to send timely notices about them and anyone who has concerns about attending should contact Mark Kagan as well as their program chair.
+We will do our best to send timely notices about them and anyone who has concerns about attending should contact Julie Seeger, their advisor, or the department chair.